brad28b/meshtastic-mqtt-mysql/README.md

 Your own local MQTT server (I use Mosquitto), configured to allow anonymous access

-Your own local mysql-server - the database schema is provided meshtastic.sql
+Your own local mysql-server - the database schema is provided in meshtastic.sql

 # Instructions:
 1) Setup your MQTT server, and configure it to allow anonymous access